zapata-engineering/orquestra-core/docs/guides/vqa_guide/ansatzes.rst

 Usage
 =====

-In the cotext of VQAs, an ansatz is a template for a parameterized quantum circuit.
+In the context of VQAs, an ansatz is a template for a parameterized quantum circuit.
 Given a cost function which depends on the output of the circuit, parameters can be tuned to create a circuit which minimizes the cost function.

-In ``orquestra``, ``Ansatz`` objects are used to construct ``EstimationTaskFactory`` objects which are then used to make a cost function.

 Available Ansatzes
 ==================
-`orquestra-core` provides several ansatzes.
-Here we give a list of ansatzes with a breif description of each.
+`orquestra-vqa <https://github.com/zapatacomputing/orquestra-vqa>`_ provides several ansatzes.
+Here we give a list of ansatzes with a brief description of each.

+1. ``QAOAFarhiAnsatz`` - Vanilla QAOA Ansatz, alternates global cost Hamiltonians with local mixer Hamiltonians.
+See `the paper <https://arxiv.org/abs/1411.4028>`_ for details.
-1. kbody ansatzes - ansatzes created to solve maxcut problems.
+2. kbody ansatzes - ansatzes created to solve maxcut problems.
 Number of parameters increases exponentially with number of qubits, but these ansaztes avoid local minima.
 See `the paper <https://arxiv.org/abs/2105.01114>`_ for details.
     a. ``XAnsatz`` - Couples qubits in the X direction.
     b. ``XZAnsatz`` - Couples qubits in the X and Z directions.
-2. ``QAOAFarhiAnsatz`` - Alternates global cost hamiltons with local mixer hamiltonians.
-See `the paper <https://arxiv.org/abs/1411.4028>`_ for details.
-3. ``WarmStartQAOAAnsatz`` - See `the paper <https://arxiv.org/abs/2009.10095v3>`_ for details.
+3. ``WarmStartQAOAAnsatz`` - Uses existing solution to the optimization problem to improve performance of QAOA.
+See `the paper <https://arxiv.org/abs/2009.10095v3>`_ for details.
-4. ``HEAQuantumCompilingAnsatz`` - See `the paper <https://arxiv.org/pdf/2011.12245.pdf>`_ for details.
-5. ``SingletUCCSDAnsatz`` - Widely used in chemistry problems to estimate the ground state of a molecule's hamiltonian.
+4. ``SingletUCCSDAnsatz`` - Widely used in chemistry problems to estimate the ground state of a molecule's Hamiltonian.
 Parameters control the probability of single an double excitations in your simulated molecule.
-See `this paper <>`_
+See `this paper <https://arxiv.org/abs/1701.02691>`_ for details.
+5. ``HEAQuantumCompilingAnsatz`` - Hardware-efficient ansatz using quantum compiling .
+See `the paper <https://arxiv.org/abs/2011.12245>`_ for details.
-6. ``QCBMAnsatz`` - Ansatz for learning distributions.
-See `this paper <https://arxiv.org/pdf/1801.07686.pdf>`_ for details.
+6. ``QCBMAnsatz`` - Ansatz for learning distributions for Quantum Circuit Born Machine.
+See `this paper <https://arxiv.org/abs/1801.07686>`_ for details.

 Creating Your Own Ansatz
 ========================

+While the ansatzes listed above provide a good start, eventually you might need to implement your own ansatz.
+Below you can find an example of how to do this.

 Let's construct a simple example where we only have a single layer of Z rotations in our ansatz.
-We start by creating a child of the ``Ansatz``` class.
+We start by creating a child of the ``Ansatz`` class.

 .. literalinclude:: ../../examples/mock_ansatz.py
     :language: python